DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 1. TIBA Parking Systems - TIBA Parking Systems is a global leader in parking solutions.
 They offer a comprehensive suite of parking solutions that include hardware, software, and services.
 TIBA's parking management system is highly customizable and can be tailored to meet the specific needs of each client. [@tibaparking]

 2. Skidata - Skidata is another major player in the parking garage management industry.
 They offer a range of parking solutions, including software, hardware, and services.
-Skidata's solutions are designed to be highly efficient and can handle high volumes of parking transactions.
+Skidata's solutions are designed to be highly efficient and can handle high volumes of parking transactions. [@skidata]

 3. Parkmobile - Parkmobile is a mobile parking solution that allows customers to pay for parking using their mobile devices.
-The company's solution is highly convenient for customers and can be integrated with other parking management systems.
+The company's solution is highly convenient for customers and can be integrated with other parking management systems. [@parkmobile]

 4. FlashParking - FlashParking is a cloud-based parking management solution that offers a range of features, including real-time parking availability, revenue management, and customer insights.
-FlashParking's solution is designed to be highly scalable and can be used by parking garages of all sizes.
+FlashParking's solution is designed to be highly scalable and can be used by parking garages of all sizes. [@flashparking]

 Compared to these competitors, ParkinTown's current IT system is outdated and lacks some of the advanced features offered by these companies.
 However, ParkinTown's managing director believes that a simple and tailored solution is better suited to the company's needs.

 Therefore, the success of ParkinTown's new IT system will depend on how well it meets the specific needs of the company and its customers.
 ParkinTown may have an advantage over its competitors in terms of the personalized service it can offer to its customers.
 Additionally, if the new system is user-friendly and easy to use, it may help ParkinTown differentiate itself from its competitors and attract more customers.